-There are several key differentiators between inpatient and outpatient care, but we’ve noticed that the most prominent—and the most troublesome—is how patient relationships form.
+There are several key differentiators between inpatient and outpatient care in rehab therapy, but we’ve noticed that the most prominent—and the most troublesome—is how patient relationships form.
 Inpatient treatment provides days on end for patients to interact with hospital staff and ask critical questions.
 In comparison, patients receiving outpatient care receive just hours at a time to build therapeutic rapport.

 For those at a loss for how to build and maintain strong relationships in a hospital outpatient program, here are four tips.

 Inpatient patients have the leisure of pressing a button whenever they need immediate assistance or have a burning question for their doctor.
 Individuals in hospital outpatient programs aren’t so lucky—which means that outpatient clinics likely receive several phone calls and emails from patients each day.
 However, the unplanned back-and-forth between patients at home can distract rehab therapists from the patients sitting in their treatment rooms.

 Secure messaging options can enable staff to show each patient the attention they deserve.
 Not only can staff respond to non-urgent questions from patients, but they can also discuss key treatment factors, including prescriptions or upcoming appointments.
 Net Health’s telehealth service offers a messaging feature that encourages individuals to follow-through with their plan of care (POC) and allows rehab therapists to follow-up when the time is right for them.
 With secure messaging options, rehab therapists can build on their patient relationships at a pace that fits their schedule.

 2. Allow Access to Health Information and Appointments